dev65808/Verilog-Assignment/README.md

 ### Q3
 ![Question](Verilog_Q3/Question.jpg)

--+ve edge detector
+- +ve edge detector
--reset is async, active low
+- reset is async, active low
--The input signal A is synchronous to the clock.
+- The input signal A is synchronous to the clock.
 Whenever A goes high, the output signal B should go high for 1 clock cycle.
 When reset is asserted, output B remains at 0.